 - No offline usability.

-Now that we have a clear understanding why cloud hosting is the best!
+Now that we have a clear understanding of why cloud hosting is the best!
 Let’s start with launching WooCommerce store on cloud servers.

 Launch WordPress with WooCommerce on Cloudways